hackerb9/vt340test/mmj.md

 <!-- XXX TODO: Insert picture of adapter here. -->

-However, that adapter's wiring requires an additional null modem to work properly, losing one of the advantages of DECconnect.
+However, that adapter's wiring (see below) requires an additional null modem to work properly, losing one of the advantages of using MMJ.

-## Hackerb9's Suggestion for DE-9 to DEC423 Wiring
+## Hackerb9's Suggestion for DE-9 to MMJ Wiring

-Here's how hackerb9 wired up a 9-pin female to DEC-423 connector so that, like original DEC equipment, the PC can now be plugged into any MMJ device using just a single cable.
-Since both the VT340 and a typical PC serial port are "DTE", some of the wires crossover, similar to how a null modem would do it.
+Here's how hackerb9 wired up a 9-pin female to MMJ connector so that, like original DEC equipment, a PC can be plugged into any MMJ device using just a single cable.
+Since both the VT340 and a typical PC serial port are "DTE", some wires crossover as with a null modem.

 |     MMJ RS-232 name | MMJ Pin |   | DE-9 pin | DE-9 RS-232 name                 |               |
 |--------------------:|--------:|:-:|:---------|----------------------------------|---------------|